OCA/management-system/mgmtsystem/README.rst

 web_icon="images/mgmtsystem.png"
 web_icon_hover="images/mgmtsystem-hover.png"

-we created models folder
+inside security/mgmtsystem_security.xml
-we moved mgmtsystem_system.py to that folder and edited it to respect the new Odoo model api and OCA guidelines we created the __init__.py file
+we removed the rule mgmtsystem_rule and moved it to module mgmtsystem_manuals, because it depends on mgmtsystem_system.py object that we moved to mgmtsystem_manual we moved the test code to mgmtsystem_manual module

 we edited the __openerp__.py file to reflect the new folder structure we edited the __init__.py file to initialised the python module